WeaselMicu/Comment-Bot/README.md

 This project makes extensive use of the code from the [CommentIQ repository](https://github.com/comp-journalism/commentIQ), but has been repurposed.

+### Editorial Transparency

 ### Setup
-First clone the repository to your system.
+If you'd like to run this bot (or repurpose it) first clone the repository to your system.

 **Keys**
 Rename `example-bot.conf` to `bot.conf` and add your Twitter API keys and NYT Community API keys (more instructions follow).